michaelgoldfien/michaelgoldfien.github.io/_pages/research.md

 Book Projects
 ---

+<i>Room to Maneuver: Leaders, Accountability, and the Pursuit of Peace</i>.

 <i>Roots of Reputation: How International Reputation Accrues across Multiple Policy Domains</i> (with Michael Joesph and Roseanne McManus).
 Supported by a grant from the National Science Foundation.

 Work in Progress